masnoonJunaid/recipe/README.md

         ├── HomePage.js # Default and interactive UI
         ├── Navbar.js # Top Component of application
         ├── Payment.js # planned payment component
+        ├── Recipecard.js #Each recipe in display
         ├── RecipeDetails.js # component to display on clicking to recipe card ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
    ├── App.js # This is the root of your app.
 Contains static HTML right now.
    ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-   ├── HomePage.js # A react component which render the initial state of application
+   ├── context.js # This is the file where state management being handled;
    ├── index.css # Global styles.
    └── index.js #  It is used for DOM rendering only.
 ```